emarsden/dash-mpd-rs/README.md

 [howvideo.works](https://howvideo.works/#dash).

-This library provides a serde-based parser (deserializer) and serializer for the DASH MPD format, as formally defined in ISO/IEC standard 23009-1:2019.
+This library provides a serde-based parser (deserializer) and serializer for the DASH MPD format, as formally defined in ISO/IEC standard 23009-1:2022 (this is the fifth edition).
 XML schema files are [available for no cost from ISO](https://standards.iso.org/ittf/PubliclyAvailableStandards/MPEG-DASH_schema_files/).
 The library also provides non-exhaustive support for certain DASH extensions such as the DVB-DASH and HbbTV (Hybrid Broadcast Broadband TV) profiles.
 When MPD files in practical use diverge from the formal